 She is also working on attachment theory and making a connection to our data set.

 Jocelyn is working on Edís data set involving children and harm.

 Katie is working with Jocelyn on a Duos funded project.

 Danielle Chiaramonte is working on a GIS mapping of our OHs and health systems.

 Lauren Vollinger is using our baseline data to understand the settings participants lived in.

-BreAnna Pope is studying †stressors for CORE, which are divided into internal and external.
+BreAnna Pope is studying† empowerment and stressors for CORE, which are divided into internal and external.